seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Billy the butcher monk that works in the butchery
 - Dragonborn grandma that works
 - Albino half Orc proffesor running the reliquary
+- Kiko would like to have books on language.
+-

 ***